binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 using one of the methods in this guide:
 [How to copy SSH keys to a server](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).

+Once the public key is copied to the server, you can use an SSH terminal of your choice in combination with an SSH agent to login to the server using public key authentication.
+You will know you are using public key authentication if the server doesn't prompt you for a password when logging in.

 ### Configuring SSH Server

-Confire the SSH server to be more secure by editing the `/etc/ssh/sshd_config` file.
+Configure the SSH server to be more secure by editing the `/etc/ssh/sshd_config` file.

 The config lines may be commented out or already present in the file.
 Ensure you